 The company can open branches in Dubai by submitting an application along with the original trade license and other documents.

 An application must be made to the Ministry of Economy (MOE) (the UAE Commercial Companies Law, article 314). trade name reservation certificate and initial approval

 Obtain a license from the Department of Economic Development

 The MOE will issue a formal approval to either the Abu Dhabi Department of Economic Development or the Dubai Department of Economic Development, as appropriate (collectively referred to as the DED here).

 Becoming a member of the Chamber of Commerce and Industry

-The final step is for the branch or representative office to register as a member with the Abu Dhabi Chamber of Commerce and Industry or the Dubai Chamber of Commerce and Industry, as appropriate.
+The final step is for the branch or representative office to register as a member of the Abu Dhabi Chamber of Commerce and Industry or the Dubai Chamber of Commerce and Industry, as appropriate.
 The procedure is largely the same.
-It will be necessary to complete an application, and provide copies of the commercial licence and office lease agreement along with passport copies of the authorised signatories of the branch or representative office.
+It will be necessary to complete an application and provide copies of the commercial license and office lease agreement along with passport copies of the authorized signatories of the branch or representative office.